liamphmurphy/HappyBot/README.md

 <h1> Why make HappyBot? </h1>

+Primary reason was for practice and working on my programming abilities, but I did have a few goals in mind.

 - Make it fast.
 It is designed to be a command line only program, which means that it barely takes up any CPU or RAM resources.